Back to Blog

 Here's where it gets practical.

 Recommendations and personalization.
 Netflix suggests what to watch.
-Amazon suggests what to buy.
+Amazon recommends what to buy.
 This works because they have tons of data and clear feedback loops.

 Operational efficiency.
 Predictive maintenance.
-Forecasting demand.
-Optimizing delivery routes.
+Demand forecasting.
+Route optimization.
 Practical applications that save real money.

-Process automation.
-Removing the human bottleneck from repetitive tasks.
-Automating invoice processing, data entry, and sorting documents.
+Process automation: Eliminating the human bottleneck in repetitive tasks by automating invoice processing, data entry, and document sorting.

-The pattern: the best use cases are specific, measurable, and connected to decisions someone actually makes.
+The pattern: the best use cases are specific, measurable, and linked to decisions people actually make.

 What You Don't Need to Know